Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Overview of Text Embedding Models

 \subsubsection{Producing embeddings}

 To produce embeddings from the trained network, each word $t_k$ in a sentence $m=(t_1,...,t_k)$ is mapped to a weighted average of the outputs of the hidden neurons indexed by $k$:

 The embedding for the sentence (or product description) is produced by summing the embeddings for each individual word.
 The weights $\gamma$ and $\bar \gamma$ can be tuned by the neural network performing the final task.
-In principle, however, the whole network could in principle be plugged in to the network performing the final task and allowed to update.
+In principle, however, the whole network can be merged with the network performing the final task and jointly optimized.